Harvard Professor Believes 50% Of Colleges Will Go Bankrupt In The Next 10-15 Years

 Moody’s has also found that private college closures are currently twice the historic rate, and likely to keep rising.
 In addition, college mergers have doubled in the past decade.

-In addition, the rise of online education is likely going to be a disruption in traditional higher education.
-Though Christiansen and Horn do not believe that online learning is the primary cause of their predicted college failure, it simply adds to the number of problems facing higher ed.
+Also, the rise of online education is likely going to be a disruption in traditional higher education.
+Though Christensen and Horn do not believe that online learning is the primary cause of their predicted college failure, it simply adds to the number of problems facing higher ed.

 “Nearly 20 percent of students are now enrolled in a mostly online program.”

-This does not include the unaccredited programs, like popular coding bootcamps, which would make the number even higher.
+This does not include the unaccredited programs, like popular coding boot camps, which would make the number even higher.

-Cristiansen and Horn believe that colleges and universities need to reevaluate their current model.
+Christensen and Horn believe that colleges and universities need to reevaluate their current model.
 Operating costs are too bloated, revenue must come in, and universities need to start justifying their high tuition.

 But, at present, the pair maintains that “many colleges are in trouble.”